Exotic felids as pets: Ocelots

 Ocelots were popular as an exotic pet in the 50s and 60s.
 The passage of the Endangered Species Act in the United States effectively ended their keeping outside of zoological facilities due to interstate animal movement restrictions.
 Their popularity is also limited by their comparatively high aggression.
 No hybrids with domestic cats are known.

 Pumas

 While being considered small cats taxonomically, pumas are comparable in size to some of the big cats.
 They are typically less aggressive and more affectionate than big cats, which has led to some popularity as exotic pets.

 Cheetahs

 The cheetah has a long history as a human companion.
 However, difficulties in breeding prevented this species from becoming a widespread exotic pet in modern times.

 Leopards

 Leopards were originally kept by royalty in Ancient Egypt; today it is a popular exotic pet due to its small size, exotic beauty and its striking coat featuring rosettes and spots.
 Black leopards are also kept as pets like their spotted counterparts.

 Tigers

-Tigers were once only kept by royalty; today it is a popular exotic pet.
+Tigers were once only kept by royalty; today they make popular exotic pets.